jumblerg/ring.middleware.cors-ie/README.md

 ## application

-thread cors-ie onto the ring stack before ring.middleware.cors in order to make use of [pmxdr-client.js][6].  the allowed origins should be passed to the [jumblerg/ring.middleware.cors][7] wrapper as described in that project's documentation.
+thread the cors-ie middleware, along with ring.middleware.cors, onto the ring stack in order to add server support for [pmxdr-client.js][6]. the allowed origins should be passed to the [jumblerg/ring.middleware.cors][7] wrapper as described in that project's documentation.  configure pmxdr-client.js to request pmxdr-host.js from this middleware at the uri /fefdb2c0-eeb4-4914-9be2-97c4df709ee8.

 ```clojure
 (require '[ring.middleware.cors    :refer [wrap-cors]])